oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 JWT Status Mechanisms are registered by Specification Required {{RFC8126}} after a three-week review period on the jwt-reg-review@ietf.org mailing list, on the advice of one or more Designated Experts.
-However, to allow for the allocation of names prior to publication, the Designated Expert(s) may approve registration once they are satisfied that such a specification will be published.

 Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register JWT Status Mechanism: example").